What are Wax Melts and why do people LOVE them?

 Wax Melts = More Scent Control

 Some people have sensitive noses are prefer more subtle scents - others want super strong scents because their noses are more decorative than functional.
 Whichever camp you find yourself in, wax melts give you more control over how much scent you want in the air.
-One wax melt for a subtle scent, two for a medium scent, and three for a strong scent!
+For a bathroom, one wax melt in a small outlet-style warmer will do.
+But for a big living room, you can up the strength to 2-3 wax melts in a large wax warmer.
+This level of scent control and flexibility is one of the many reasons people love wax melts.

 Mix and Match 'Em!